bbauska/meta-react-basics/README.md

 );
 ```

-You can also "escape into JavaScript" from JSX attributes, but you have
+<p>You can also "escape into JavaScript" from JSX attributes, but you have
 to use curly braces instead of quotes.
 For example, className="avatar"
 passes the "avatar" string as the CSS class, but src={user.imageUrl}
 reads the JavaScript user.imageUrl variable value, and then passes that
-value as the src attribute:
+value as the src attribute:</p>

 ```
 return (